 };

-// Dynamic import with deterministic naming
+// Dynamic import with deterministic chunk name for long-term caching

-const Dashboard = () => import(/* webpackChunkName: "dashboard" */ './pages/Dashboard');Performance impact metrics
+const Dashboard = () => import(/* webpackChunkName: "dashboard" */ './pages/Dashboard');// Vite 5+: manual chunk strategy in rollupOptions

-- Initial JS payload:
+- Initial JS payload: < 150 KB gzipped

-// Vite 5+: production configuration
+// Vite 5+: dev + production configuration

 import { defineConfig } from 'vite';